iamnotnato/alx-low_level_programming/0x00-hello_world/README.md

     * Required : A C program that prints the size of various types on the computer it is compiled and run on.
     * Expected Results : The output should be the same as the example provided.

-> 💡*Fun Fact : Size is not grandeur, and territory does not make a nation is a quote made by Thomas Henry Huxley*
+> 💬 *Quote : Size is not grandeur, and territory does not make a nation by Thomas Henry Huxley*

 <br>